mdsomad/Flutter_Get-X_State_Management/README.md

 A new Flutter project.

-## GetX State Manamgent with Example
+## GetX State Manamgent with Example Using
 - GetX Counter Example, i.e In this example we will create a simple counter app with getx to increment the value of coutner